dottxt-ai/outlines/docs/get_started.md

 ??? info "Using OpenAI and Transformers"

     Outlines :wavy_dash: does not install the `openai` or `transformers` libraries by default.
 You will have to install these libraries manually.
+To use `transformers` models you will also need to install the `datasets` library.

 ## :eyes: Sneak Peek